 - II.
-We are living in a time of great fear due to the novel coronavirus COVID-19 pandemic. - A. People are afraid of passing on germs, afraid of contaminating others, afraid of getting infected themselves, afraid of getting sick, afraid of suffering, indeed afraid of dying from this dreaded disease. - B. Is it possible to hear the message of the angel and the very words of our Risen Lord, "Do not be afraid"? - C. If we hear the message, is it possible to believe that we should not be afraid? - III.
+Among the greatest fears that people have is the fear of death. - A. Our contemporary culture does not deal well with death. - B. Many people hide from the reality: instead of funerals and cemeteries, we now have "celebrations of life" and "memorial gardens." - C. Is it possible to think about the reality of death and not be afraid? - III.
 St. Mark's Gospel tells us that when Jesus prayed in the Garden of Gethsemane, which we call His agony in the garden, Our Lord "began to be filled with fear and distress" (Mark 14:34). - A. Jesus was not immune to fear. - B. But having gone through His excruciating agony, suffering, betrayal by Judas, denial by Peter, abandonment by all of His disciples except John, scourging at the pillar, being nailed to the cross, and dying like a common criminal, Jesus appears victorious over suffering and death to tell us not to be afraid, because we too will be victorious over suffering and death, thanks to God's grace.